-But how do you track these campaigns?
+But how do you track these offline campaigns?
 How can you know whether they are working?
 There are actually several techniques for measuring offline campaigns, thanks in part — ironically — to today’s technology.

 Custom Landing Pages/Custom Domain